dynamicloud/wiztorage_for_java/README.md

 #How to use

-Wiztorage provides two methods to upload and download files.
+Wiztorage provides a set of methods to upload, download, verify and delete files.

 **Upload a file**
 ```java